 In a common law case, you’ll be able to claim compensation for:

-It’s important to understand that accepting a WorkCover statutory offer will usually result in the loss of common law rights.
-We strongly recommend taking the time to contact us so your decision will be made with all the information you need to ensure your rights are protected.
+It’s important to understand that accepting a WorkCover statutory offer can result in the loss of common law rights.
+We recommend taking the time to contact us so your decision will be made with all the information you need to ensure your rights are protected.

 Whether a particular injury entitles you to make a claim will depend on the severity of the injury, along with other factors.
 Please contact us for a free consultation to determine your eligibility.

 It’s also worth noting that you may be able to make a claim for:

 Essentially, if your work accident, injury or illness can be reasonably connected to your employment, there’s a chance that you’re entitled to make a claim.
 Call us on 1800 435 754 to confirm this.